-Below are a few answers to questions we’ve received about speaking in tongues.
+Below are a few answers to questions we’ve received about speaking in tongues and the baptism of the Holy Spirit.
 Speaking in tongues is real, and many great men and women throughout history have testified that God so filled or baptized them with the Holy Spirit they had to ask Him to hold back or “stay” His hand.

 - Man-made traditions.
 Being told that it is not for today, etc.